OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

  - Octopus
 ---

-Continuous integration and delivery (CI/CD) is a common goal for DevOps teams to implement to reduce the cost and increase the agility of software teams.
+Continuous integration and delivery (CI/CD) is a common goal for DevOps teams to cost and increase the agility of software teams.
 But the CI/CD pipeline is far more than simply testing, compiling and deploying applications.
 A robust CI/CD pipeline needs to address a number of concerns such as:

 * High availability (HA)
 * Multiple environments